Close Banner

 • Everyone for Themselves — Keep in mind that registering for multiple people could slow you down to the point that bibs sell out while you are still inputting information for additional people.
 So if you want to run no matter what, pay for yourself before adding anyone else.

 The 10K and Challenge races seem to sell out the quickest.
 The Challenges might even sell out before the individual components of the challenges sell out.
 In that case, you could still book the 10K and Half Marathon separately, but you wouldn't be able to get the Challenger medal because it was sold out.
+The half-marathon and marathon tend to sell out last.
+This year, runDisney announced there would be more 5K bibs available for all race weekends, and it ended up being the last to sell out for the 2027 Walt Disney World Marathon Weekend registration.

 Accepted Payments

 Using a gift card is one way to save on the cost of the race.
-You can often get a deal on Disney gift cards from your favorite membership warehouse (Sam's Club or Costco) or through Target with the 5 percent Red Card discount.
+You can often get a deal on Disney gift cards from your favorite membership warehouse (Sam's Club or Costco) or through Target with the 5% Red Card discount.
 Copy the gift card number or credit card number somewhere on your computer or phone so you can copy and paste it to save time.
 You do not get to use passholder discounts on runDisney races.
 But we do have a few tips for saving money on race weekend.

 Keep Checking